fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_009.md

-## How can you provide constructive feedback to developers?
+## How Can You Provide Constructive Feedback To Developers?

 I usually handle this in two different ways and the method differs slightly depending on if I am a fellow developer in